 “So, uh, um, what exactly do you mean by ‘stuff you shouldn’t look at?'”

-I felt my fragile new marriage and even more tender sense-of-self crumble as he confessed to a decades long struggle.
+I felt my fragile new marriage and even more tender sense-of-self crumble as he confessed to a decades-long struggle.
 He was exposed to the poison early and, although he wanted to be free from its toxicity, it was sometimes a battle.
 He explained that though it was getting better, it wasn’t a switch he could flip off.
 As my tears started to fall, the speed at which his words came slowed to a complete stop.

 I didn’t know what to say.
 How could I not have known this before?

 I left the house.
 Immediately.
 It’s the only time I ever left during a discussion of any kind.
 I had to.
 I couldn’t breathe and had no idea what to do.
-You don’t exactly call your mom and tell her this problem.
+You don’t exactly call your mom and tell her about this lust problem.
 I felt weird telling friends.
 What would they say anyway?
 They probably never had to deal with this. . .

 I returned after an hour or so to find my husband kneeling on the floor in our bedroom.
 A song by Third Day was blaring loud and there were tear stains on his face.
 “I’m sorry,” he said.
 “I’m so sorry.”